stellarwp/kadence-blocks/readme.txt

 == Changelog ==

+= 3.0.38 =
+Release Date: May 4th, 2023
+* Fix: Issue with tabs and mega menu.

 = 3.0.37 =
 Release Date: May 2nd, 2023
 * Fix: Issue with icon list mobile column setting.